katharinebeaumont/conference-talk-proposal-advice/1. Should I submit to a conference?/Preliminary experience.md

 - Try to arrange a talk at your place of work on a topic of interest to your colleagues.
 - Practice at home on friends or for a video camera.

-## Why get practice
+## Why get experience

 As well as preparing you for a conference proposal, and gaining confidence, you can use the opportunity to film yourself.
+See [The CFP](https://github.com/katharinebeaumont/conference-talk-proposal-advice/blob/master/4.%20Submitting%20the%20Proposal/The%20CFP.md) for more on this.